albovieira/cache-layer/README.md

 });
 ```

-The TTL is in ms, you can pass a default value, or add as a third parameter on `add` methods.
+The TTL is in ms, you can pass a default value, or add as a third parameter on `add` method.
 The package implements [zeit/ms](https://github.com/zeit/ms), so is possible to use a string to define the TTL with zeit/ms format

 ```javascript